The number of monuments currently recorded is 29863

 This theme records monuments related to the technological discoveries, and the scientific and agricultural achievements in Australia.

-Monument Australia is a privately funded website and is not connected with any Commonwealth, State or Local Government Department or Agency.
+Monument Australia is a volunteer organisation and is privately funded.
+Monument Australia is not funded by, or connected with any Commonwealth, State or Local Government Department or Agency.